-Research Supervisor's Policy for Application, Selection, and Management of the Research Area world population increases.
-So far, we have been vigorously pushing research and development in the medical field for vaccines, therapeutic agents, and diagnostic techniques for COVID-19, which is considered to emerge in 2019.
-However, the pandemic is still expanding, and in this situation, we cannot envisage the time to control the pandemic.
+Research Supervisor's Policy for Application, Selection, and Management of the Research Area development in the medical field for vaccines, therapeutic agents, and diagnostic techniques for COVID-19, which is considered to emerge in 2019.
+However, we are still seeing repeated outbreaks of COVID-19.